Codes4Fun/c4f-wire-loom/README.md

 To take that a step further you could use the same prompt subgraph to go through multiple model/sampler subgraphs:

 <img width="3499" height="1178" alt="loom-iso-example" src="https://github.com/user-attachments/assets/0e038eb3-9d4b-4f9d-9c71-0988e517f028" />

+The basic nodes are:
+ * `Loom In` - inserts any kind of wire into the loom.
+ * `Loom Out` - gets any kind of wire in the loom.
+ * `Loom Join` - joins two looms, the second loom will override conflicting wires.
+ * `Loom Split` - a beauty node, that allows wires to go out in multiple directions.

+There are type specific nodes that prepend the type to the label to avoid name collisions, like nodes for the IMAGE type is named `Loom Image In` and `Loom Image Out`, and if a label is not provided it will automatically use "IMAGE" and if a label is provided like "image2" it will stored/retreived in the loom as "IMAGE_image2".
+The supported types are MODEL, CLIP, VAE, CONDITIONING, IMAGE, AUDIO, LATENT, SAMPLER, SIGMAS, NOISE.

 ## Simple Tutorial